JNRowe/jnrowe.github.io/articles/mangling_planets.rst

 --------

-Not all the entries are new, some are duplicates(this is especially between Debian and gnome planets).
+Not all the entries are new, some are duplicates(this is especially between Debian and GNOME planets).
 Some are uninteresting to me, talk of technologies I won’t(not don’t) use.
 Some are the minutiae of their author’s day, which I’m sure are interesting if you know the authors but if I did know them they’d be in the friends feed category already.